-If you’re seeking the ultimate heli skiing experience, look no further than Heli Skiing British Columbia Canada.
+If you’re seeking the ultimate heli skiing experience, look no further than Heli Skiing British Columbia, Canada.
 Considered the Holy Grail of the skiing world, heli skiing here offers unparalleled opportunities for adventure.
 Heli skiing is all about pristine, natural terrain on steep lines and long descents.
 While there are several territories around the world that provide this kind of environment, not all countries embrace heli skiing.
 Few of those that do can offer the incredible variety of vast, untouched mountainscapes and powder-filled glades that heli skiers seek.
-Last Frontier Heli skiing has the world’s single largest heli skiing tenure – a 10,100 square-kilometer area in Northern British Columbia, and a veritable Mecca for heli skiing enthusiasts from all over the world.
+Last Frontier Heli skiing has the world’s single largest heli skiing tenure – a 10,100 square-kilometre area in Northern British Columbia, and a veritable Mecca for heli skiing enthusiasts from all over the world.
 Here, among the powder snow-coated mountains and trees, you will find the experience of a lifetime.
 If you’re a seasoned skier, outdoor enthusiast, or all-around thrill seeker, but you’ve never heliskied before, here’s why you should.

 Go Heli-Skiing On The Border Of Alaska